-- 4.8 The potential capacity of a site to accommodate new development has been determined in one of two ways; the first is to draw on existing masterplans or proposal from which a realistic capacity can be identified; the second is to use a 'density calculation', whereby an allowance is made from the gross site area for infrastructure and community uses, and a calculation then made of the likely capacity of the remainder. - 4.9 In making the most efficient and effective use of land, higher capacities have been identified for site allocations where they are within or in close proximity to the city centre, near the transport hub (bus station and train station), and where appropriate in the context of the surrounding character and uses.
-In other locations, capacity assumptions are based on a higher level 'suburban density' of 35 to 40 dwellings per hectare, in accordance with the SALA methodology.
+- 5.3 Further capacity is to be delivered through site allocations within the Gloucester City Plan (GCP).
+These have been identified through officer searches, call for sites, regeneration proposals and the brownfield register.
+Sites have been assessed for their suitability, availability and viability through the annual review of the Strategic Assessment of Land Availability (SALA) and in many cases, tested through community and stakeholder consultation and engagement. - In total, the GCP makes 22 18 site allocations for residential development, employment development, mixed-use development, a school and community use.
+The site allocations are underpinned by a comprehensive evidence base including a Flood Risk Assessment (Level 2), Transport Assessment and Infrastructure Delivery Plan to understand the likely infrastructure requirement required to support delivery.
+A summary of the site allocations is provided below: - The potential capacity of a site to accommodate new development has been determined in one of two ways; the first is to draw on existing masterplans or proposal from which a realistic capacity can be identified; the second is to use a 'density calculation', whereby an allowance is made from the gross site area for infrastructure and community uses, and a calculation then made of the likely capacity of the remainder.
+The housing capacities identified in Policy SA are indicative and do not represent a ceiling.
+Proposals should be considered in the context of Policy SD10 'Residential Development' of the adopted JCS and Policy A1 of the GCP 'Effective and efficient use of housing, land and buildings', which seek to ensure the best use is made of land, consistent with its location and character. - In making the most efficient and effective use of land, higher capacities have been identified for site allocations where they are within, or in close proximity to the city centre, near the transport hub (bus station and train station), and where appropriate in the context of the surrounding character and uses.
+In other locations, capacity assumptions are based on a higher level 'suburban density' of 35 to 40 dwellings per hectare, in accordance with the SALA methodology. - 5.7 Policy SA below sets out the site allocations for the GCP.
+Underneath this, each allocation is accompanied by a Site Allocation Statement, which is intended to provide guidance that willbe used in the determination of planning applications.